-A reference can be either a pointer to another part of your current specification or a pointer to an external file.
-This lets you re-use a part of a specification instead of duplicating it across your file(s).
+A reference can be either a pointer to another part of your current specification or a pointer to an external file or URL.
+This lets you re-use part of a specification instead of duplicating it across your file(s).

 A reference is always described as follows in YAML:

 You should note that OpenAPI and AsyncAPI specifications don't allow you to use references anywhere.
 However, Bump will resolve all the references found in your files, even if you didn't respect your specification.

 Use this when you want to point to another part of your current file.
 Internal references always start with

 Internal references are always expanded by Bump.
 If a reference points on an empty path, the reference is just ignored.